Bowdoin College: 21st century

 On July 1, 2015, Clayton Rose succeeded Mills as president.
+Eight years later, on July 1, 2023, Safa Zaki succeeded Rose as the first woman to serve as president of the college.

+In February 2025, students occupied the Smith Union building to demand that the university divest from arms manufacturers, marking the first pro-Palestinian encampment during the second Trump administration.
+The encampment followed Trump's comments on occupying Gaza and perceived inaction following an Israel divestment referendum passed by the student body a year prior.

 Admissions

-The acceptance rate for the class of 2023 was 8.9 percent.
-The applicant pool consisted of 9,332 candidates, up from 9,081 for the class of 2022.
+The acceptance rate for the class of 2029 was 6.8%.
+The college received more than 14,000 applications for the class of 2029 – the highest application number in the college's history and a continuation of the rise in applications over the past three years.
+Applications increased by about 50%, since the class of 2024 and about 100% since the class of 2021.

-U.S. News & World Report classifies Bowdoin as "most selective."
+U.S. News & World Report classifies Bowdoin as "most selective".
 Of enrolling students, 89% are in the top 10% of their high school graduating class.
-Although Bowdoin does not require the SAT in admissions, all students must submit a score upon matriculation.
+Although Bowdoin does not require the SAT in admissions, all students may submit a score upon application.
 The middle 50% SAT range for the verbal and math sections of the SAT is 660–750 and 660–750, respectively—numbers of only those submitting scores during the admissions process.
 The middle 50% ACT range is 30–33.

 The April 17, 2008, edition of The Economist noted Bowdoin in an article on university admissions: "So-called 'almost-Ivies' such as Bowdoin and Middlebury also saw record low admission rates this year (18% each).
 It is now as hard to get into Bowdoin, says the college's admissions director, as it was to get into Princeton in the 1970s."
 Many students apply for financial aid, and around 85% of those who apply to receive aid.
 Bowdoin is a need-blind and no-loans institution.
 While a significant portion of the student body hails from New England—including nearly 25% from Massachusetts and 10% from Maine—recent classes have drawn from an increasingly national and international pool.
 The median family income of Bowdoin students is $195,900, with 57% of students coming from the top 10% of highest-earning families and 17.5% from the bottom 60%.
 Although Bowdoin once had a reputation for homogeneity (both ethnically and socioeconomically), a diversity campaign has increased the percentage of students of color in recent classes to more than 31%.
-In fact, admission of minorities goes back at least as far as John Brown Russwurm 1826, Bowdoin's first African-American college graduate and the third African-American graduate of any American college.
+In fact, admission of minorities goes back at least as far as John Brown Russwurm 1826, Bowdoin's first Black college graduate and the third Black graduate of any American college.